BenHenderson09/SICK-LMS500-Lidar-Interpretation/README.md

 Reads LMDscandata telegrams over the serial service port, parses them, converts to Cartesian coordinates, and displays a live map with rotation control.

+I reccomend comparing this against the point cloud output from the SICK SOPAS ET Engineering tool for Windows.
+Especially for rotation adjustment.

 ## Features
 - Real-time point cloud using pyserial and matplotlib
 - Full LMDscandata parser